PJ31SPR/trek-it-travel/README.md

 Trek-It Travel is a project that provides information about popular destinations around the world.
 It includes details about attractions, landmarks, and restaurants in each destination.

+## Features
+- SignUp and Login with Email Account
+- Search for destination by city
+- Browse attractions, restaurants and landmarks of the specific city
+- Create, save and delete itineraries
+- View user Profile details, upload/change avatar

 ## What's Included

 **Data**: The project includes a data folder containing JSON files with information about destinations such as Rome, Barcelona, Dubai, and Mexico City.
 Each destination contains data about attractions, restaurants, and landmarks.

 **Firebase Configuration**: To use Firebase features such as authentication and Firestore, you need to create a firebase.js file in the root directory.
 Here's an example of what the file should contain:

 ```javascript
 // Import the functions you need from the SDKs you need
 import { initializeApp } from "firebase/app";